Contact Lenses & Eye Care in Boise

 Optometrists have fought against this harmful myth for years.
 By the time contact lenses are uncomfortable, they may have already begun to damage your eyes in ways that may affect your sight long term.
 Whether in an attempt to save money or through simple inattentiveness, wearing your contact lenses beyond their prescribed replacement date is an incredibly harmful practice that could have serious long term consequences.

-For any questions and further tips, contact Dr. Jeffrey C. Johnson today.
+For any questions and further tips, contact Jeffrey C. Johnson, O. D. today.